 A submanifold $N$ in a statistical manifold $(M, g, T)$ with the induced Riemannian metric $g_{| N}$ and induced tensor $T_{| N}$ is called {\bf statistical submanifold} of $(M, g, T)$.
 Clearly, if $f(x, \om)$ is a (weak) probability potential for $(M, g, T)$, then its restriction to any submanifold $N\subset M$ is a (weak) probability potential of the induced statistical structure.

 {\bf 2.8.
 Statistical models and statistical manifolds.} Since any probability function $p(x,\om)$ defines a map $M\to Cap (\Om)$, we shall say that a statistical manifold $(M,g,T)$ is a statistical model, if there probability potential $p(x,\om)$ for $g$ and $T$.
 By the remark in 2.7, we get that a statistical submanifold of a statistical model is also a statistical model.
 Furthermore, if a statistical manifold $(M,g,T)$ is a statistical model, then it must admit a divergence potential.
-Hence the following theorem of Matsumoto is a consequence of our Main Theorem in section 5.
+Hence we obtain the following

-{\bf 2.8.1 Theorem. } ([Matsumoto1993] ) {\it For any statistical manifold $(M,g, T)$ there exists a divergence potential $\rho$ for $g$ and for $T$. }
+{\bf 2.8.1 Theorem. } (cf. [Matumoto1993] ) {\it For any compact statistical manifold $(M,g, T)$ there exists a divergence potential $\rho$ for $g$ and for $T$. }